agents4j/agents4j/quarkus-integration/README.md

 This module demonstrates how to use the Agents4J library within a Quarkus application.
 It includes interactive CLI examples showcasing different workflow types:

-1. **ChainWorkflow** - Sequential processing with 3 consecutive "why" questions
+1. **ChainWorkflow** - Interactive "Why" questions example
+2. **ChainWorkflow** - Comprehensive sequential processing examples
-2. **ParallelizationWorkflow** - Concurrent processing for batch operations
+3. **ParallelizationWorkflow** - Concurrent processing for batch operations

 ## Overview

-This integration provides two main examples:
+This integration provides three main examples:

 ### ChainWorkflow Example - "Why Chain CLI"
 The "Why Chain CLI" is designed to help users explore topics more deeply by automatically generating and answering a series of progressively deeper "why" questions.
 This approach, inspired by the "5 Whys" technique often used in root cause analysis, can help uncover fundamental insights about any topic.

+### ChainWorkflow Examples - Comprehensive Demonstrations
+The comprehensive ChainWorkflow examples demonstrate sequential processing capabilities including:
+- Simple string-based workflows using factory methods
+- Memory-enabled conversational workflows
+- Manual workflow construction with builder pattern
+- Advanced workflows with complex agent nodes
+- Configuration and context usage patterns

 ### ParallelizationWorkflow Examples
 The ParallelizationWorkflow examples demonstrate concurrent processing capabilities including: